WraitheDX/unlimited_rpg/README.md

 and a merchant that buys and sells wares (items not yet implemented).
 My current thought is to make the NPC class a very large finite state machine, and have the actor text files contain lots of tags, all of which can have different values and conditions to trigger.

+Todo:
+Refactor text file loading of npcs and rooms
+Add Saving
+Add Loading
+	Add browsing for save files
+Have entities add in their own nouns to the map on load